 It is Very Convenient

 When you have a debit card for your kid or teen, you make it convenient for them to access money when they need it.

 They no longer have to come to you if they need to ask for cash.
-Simply tell them to use their debit card and coordinating budget.
+Simply tell them to use their debit card and coordinate a budget.

-Plus, with a debit card for kids, you can transfer money directly into their account for their allowance or after they complete certain chores.
+Plus, you can transfer money directly into their account for their allowance or after they complete certain chores.
 This can be a much simpler way of paying your kids than always needing to have cash on hand.

 Getting a debit card for your child helps them begin the process of learning how to manage their money.

 They learn to find that balance between income vs. spending in a way that teaches them about budgeting.
 Plus, since there’s no way to overdraw an account with a debit card, they can’t go into debt.